seemyer/recipes/docs/experimental/purin.md

 * 4 servings

 ## 📋 ingredients

+**Caramel Sauce**

+- [ ] **50	grams**	sugar
+- [ ] **15	grams**	water
+- [ ] **15	grams**	boiling water

+**Custard**

 - [ ] **400	mililiters**	milk
 - [ ] **3	large**	eggs
-- [ ] **130	grams**	sugar *(70 g for custard and 50 g for caramel)*
+- [ ] **70	grams**	sugar
 - [ ] **1/2	teaspoon**	vanilla
-- [ ] **50	mililiters**	water

 ## 🔪 steps

 **Caramel Sauce**

-1. Place 50g sugar and water into a small saucepan over medium-low heat.
-2. Once the sugar melts and comes to a boil, swirl the pot gently to evenly heat the liquid until golden brown.
-3. Take the pot off the heat and pour in 1 tbsp water while continuing to gently swirl the pot.
-Pour the caramel into 4 ramekins or other molds.
+1. In a small saucepan, combine the sugar and room temperature water for the caramel.
+Turn on the heat to medium low and let the sugar dissolve completely, swirling occasionally, but without stirring.
+2. When the sugar has dissolved, increase the heat to medium.
+Swirl the saucepan to mix, but do not use a utensil, as it may cause the sugar to crystallize.
+3. As the sugar begins to caramelize, it will slowly turn amber, and the small bubbles will become larger.
+4. When the sugar reaches desired caramel color, turn off the heat, and immediately pour a little bit of the hot water into the caramel pot.
+The mixture will boil vigorously and sputter, but once this has subsided, add the rest of the hot water, swirling to combine.
+5. Quickly pour the caramel sauce into the molds, aiming for a thin, 3 mm caramel layer.

 **Custard**

-1. Place milk in a microwave safe container and microwave until 100°F.
+1. Place milk in a microwave safe container and microwave until 140°F.
 2. Add the egg, remaining sugar, and vanilla into a mixing bowl and whisk thoroughly.
 3. Add warm milk into the egg mixture gradually and stir to combine them all together.
 4. Strain the custard base using a sieve or strainer.